j9recurses/archextract/README.md

 ## Prerequisites
 ##### Python libraries
-  * Scipy, numpy, nltk, la (larry), bottleneck, mysql-connector-python, pyner
+  * Scipy, numpy, nltk, la (larry), bottleneck, mysql-connector-python, pyner, mr.job
   * For nltk, you will also need to download the nltk data => nltk.download()

 ##### Java Dependencies